NASA-AMMOS/aerie/README.md

 ## Attribution

-Parts of the Merlin codebase inherit from [Blackbird](https://trs.jpl.nasa.gov/handle/2014/52245) planning system, on which Merlin is based.
+Parts of the Merlin simulation codebase in Aerie inherit from [Blackbird](https://trs.jpl.nasa.gov/handle/2014/52245) planning system, on which Merlin is based.
 The repository history may not properly capture the original authors of some of Merlin's code.

 [contributing]: ./docs/CONTRIBUTING.md
 [deployment]: ./deployment